5 reasons to travel slowly

 1. You see more of the country

-2. You can find the best favorite places
+2. You find the best favorite places

 4. You meet more interesting people

-5. You avoid burnout for travelers
+5. You avoid traveler burnout

-Now for the shark.
+Now for shark diving.

 Mission statement: Atlas & Boots